ericmjl/essays-on-data-science/docs/people-skills/hiring.md

     various axes of variation in the experiment (such as time or temperature) and how we expect these axes to affect the outcome of the experiment.

-??? question "Did the candidate highlight particular limitations of the experiment design?"

     No experiment will give us the answers we need for scientific inquiry.
     As such, the candidate should offer up the limitations of the experiment.
     For example, did they highlight limitations of the controls,